gregkorossy/Android-Support-Preference-V7-Fix/README.md

-# Android Support library - preference v7 bugfix
+# AndroidX Preference eXtended

 > **BREAKING CHANGE** in 26.1.0.3: The custom attribute names for extra preference types use `pref_` prefix in order to avoid name collision with other libraries.
 See the changelog for more details.

-This library is meant to fix some of the problems found in the official support preference-v7 library.
+This library is meant to fix some of the problems found in the official AndroidX preference library.
 Also, there are [new preference types](#extra-types) available, such as `RingtonePreference`, `DatePickerPreference`, and `TimePickerPreference`.

 [ ![Download](https://api.bintray.com/packages/gericop/maven/com.takisoft.fix%3Apreference-v7/images/download.svg) ](https://bintray.com/gericop/maven/com.takisoft.fix%3Apreference-v7/_latestVersion)